Go Back

 Instructions

-• Add in the beef, break it up with your wooden spoon and continue to fry over medium heat until there is no sign of pink in the meat.
-If you've got fatty mince, drain away some of the fat here as needed.
-Stir in 2 heaped tbsp tomato puree then deglaze with red wine.
+• Add in the beef, break it up with your wooden spoon and continue to fry over medium heat until browned all over.
+Stir in 2 heaped tbsp tomato paste then deglaze with red wine.
 Allow to simmer for a few mins to allow the meat to soak in the wine.

 • Give it a good stir as you bring to a simmer, making sure everything is well blended.
 Once simmering pop on the lid, turn down the heat to low and allow it to bubble away for 1 hour 30mins, stirring occasionally.
 I know it seems a long time but it truly makes a difference.

-• Take off the lid and allow to simmer until the sauce thickens to your desired consistency (5-10mins or so, depending on how much it has already reduced.
-Keep simmering to thicken if needed).
+• Take off the lid and allow to simmer until the sauce thickens to your desired consistency - 5-10 mins or so, depending on how much it has already reduced (keep simmering longer to thicken if needed - just keep simmering, it will thicken, I promise).
 Adjust seasoning/spice with chilli powder, salt, sugar and black pepper if needed.

 Video